-Like any engagement in life, an engagement between an attorney and a client is a serious relationship and one that requires a written agreement.
+Like any engagement in life, the relationship between an attorney and a client is a serious relationship and one that requires a written agreement.
 To that end, the Massachusetts Rules of Professional Ethics now mandate that all lawyer/client relationships require a written engagement letter.
 The rule provides that a lawyer must memorialize in writing "within a reasonable time after commencing the representation" the scope of the representation and the basis of the rate, fees, and expenses for which the client will be responsible.
 Consistent with the mandates of the Board of Bar Overseers (the organizational body that controls attorney conduct in Massachusetts) and our insurance carrier the Katz Law Group has devised an engagement letter that is both comprehensive, fair and understandable.
 Here is a breakdown of our engagement letter or what the Katz Law Group refers to as a " legal services agreement " as follows:

 1.Scope of Service.
 This is the beginning point for defining what the role will be for a law firm and its client.
 It may seem obvious to an attorney but a client needs to know exactly what you will be doing and not doing.
 For example, if you engage the lawyer to perform the preparation of joint wills and a family trust the scope of service should specifically define that process.
 On the other hand, if counsel is to provide litigation services as it relates to a particular case then the scope of services for that particular matter should be strictly defined.
 The scope of service section as it appears in the Katz Law Group legal services agreement also lets the client know what the scope of service does not cover so that there are no misunderstandings at the outset of the relationship.